luisdavim/configmapper/README.md

 # urlMap maps urls to k8s ConfigMaps or Secrets
 urlMap:
+   # periodically poll a URL and create or update a ConfigMap with the response body
   "https://fs.example.com/config":
     type: ConfigMap
     name: my-other-cm
     key: config.json
     namespace: foo
-    interval: 5m # how frequently to download, defaults to 60s "https://fs.example.com/secret":
+    interval: 5m # how frequently to download, defaults to 60s
+   # periodically poll a URL and create or update a Secret with the response body
+  "https://fs.example.com/secret":
     type: Secret
     name: my-other-secret
     key: secret.json
     namespace: foo

-# watcher can watch ConfigMap and Secrets to create files in the Pod's FS
+# watcher can watch ConfigMap and Secrets to create files from them in the Pod's filesystem
 watcher:
   configMaps: true
   secrets: true